Maryland, Probation Violation Defense Attorney

 Types of Violations

-There are two different types of probation violations:
+As a result of the Justice Reinvestment Act, now probation violations are divided into two different types of probation violations:

-1. A technical violation occurs when you fail to meet a specific condition of probation, such as missing an appointment with your probation officer one time.
+A technical violation occurs when you fail to meet a specific condition of probation, such as failing to obtain permission before changing your home address.

-1. A substantive violation (also called a new law violation) occurs when you are arrested or charged with a new crime while you are still on probation.
+A substantive violation (also called a "Rule 4" violation) occurs when you are arrested or charged with a new crime while you are still on probation.

 Both types of violations carry significant legal consequences.
 If you are accused of a technical or substantive probation violation, your attorney could argue that the violation was not as serious as it seems to avoid the negative consequences or represent you at a probation violation hearing.